samuelrhurst/samuelrhurst.github.io/content/posts/2015/20251107_avoiding_it_works_on_my_machine_with_dev_containers.md

 __To-Do: Details about remote execution.__

-[^1]: The homebrew package manager is not a built-in component of Mac OS, and will need to be installed before using any `brew` commands.
+[^1]: The homebrew package manager is not a built-in component of MacOS, and will need to be installed before using any `brew` commands.
 Installation instructions can be found at [brew.sh](https://brew.sh/), but basically involves downloading and running an installation script like this: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`